alexsasu/RecipeBuddy/README.md

 Team project for the Software Engineering course, taken in the 3rd year at the Faculty of Mathematics and Computer Science, University of Bucharest.
 The course's teacher was Rareș Cristea.

+Check the Wiki for more details about the project.

 ## Application Description

 RecipeBuddy features a mentoring website for cooking, built with Spring Boot + Maven, and Angular.